aleksiaksu/aptprefs/README.md

-Preference block lists for the Apt package manager in Debian 11 or newer.
+Preference block lists for the Apt package manager, for Debian 11 or newer.

 If you use block-browsers.pref, it helps if you want to install a newer version of your favorite browser from Flathub or something similar.